Culf maps and edgewise subdivision: Edgewise subdivision and the natural transformation λ

 If the chain of maps $[n_0]\to\cdots\to [n_k]$ is called $f$, then the middle-segments construction gives us an active map $\alpha_f \colon [2k{+}1] \actto [n_k]$, and $\lambda_Y$ is given in the $f$-summand by

 Altogether, the square we want to show is a pullback (in degree $k$) is identified with

-(with $\alpha_f$ varying with $f$, so generally different in each summand).
-The left vertical map respects $f$ (since it is a morphism of right fibrations over $\simplexcategory$), so the pullback property can be established separately for each summand.
+where the horizontal maps on each summand depend on $f\in (\nerve \simplexcategory)_k$.
+The left vertical map respects $f$ (since $\Nel(F)$ is a morphism of right fibrations over $\nerve\simplexcategory$).
+Therefore, since pullbacks commute with sums, the pullback property can be established separately for each summand.
 For a fixed chain $f$, the square is thus

 and this square is a pullback since $\alpha_f$ is active and $F$ is culf. \end{proof}